What's up with cross-module optimizations?

 is all the definitions in the module being compiled are readily available,

-while the ones from import
+while the ones from imported modules might not be.

 To confirm this, we need to go deeper into the compilation process and check what the compiler generates.
 GHC has several different code representations below the usual Haskell: Core, Cmm, and the target architecture Assembly.
 Core is the most high-level, readable, and closest to the Haskell source, so it makes sense to start with it.